101 – Ontario Tech University

 We are committed to educating students who reflect the diversity of Canada.
 We believe that a campus that is equitable, diverse and inclusive drives innovation and excellence, enhances quality and integrity, and helps us to achieve our potential as a university community.

-We understand there are systemic barriers and limitations that impact some students’ ability to achieve their full potential; we are invested in increasing access for Indigenous, BIPOC, women, LGBTQ2S, immigrant, low-income students, students with disabilities and/or students with extenuating circumstances.
+We understand there are systemic barriers and limitations that impact some students’ ability to achieve their full potential; we are invested in increasing access for students who:

-If you identify as BIPOC, a woman, LGBTQ2S, having a disability, a religious minority and/or low income (or other equity-deserving communities), we encourage you to submit for an additional assessment conducted by our Equity Admissions Committee.
-The assessment will be done by a member of the faculty you are applying to, the Admissions office and the Director of Diversity, Equity and Inclusive Engagement.
+If you identify as BIPOC, a woman, LGBTQ2S, having a disability, being a member of a religious minority and/or low income (or other equity-deserving communities), we encourage you to apply to have an additional assessment conducted by our Equity Admissions Committee.
+The assessment will be done by a member of the faculty you are applying to, the Admissions office and a representative from the Office of Equity, Diversity and Inclusion.

 We acknowledge that equity is a concept that governs all people and a declaration of membership in a certain group will not be the sole determinant of admissibility.
 We will measure the information contained in the consideration form alongside other factors, including possession of program prerequisites and achievement of the university’s minimum GPA.

-If you self-identify as Indigenous (Status or Non-Status First Nation, Métis and/or Inuit) and do not meet our competitive GPA for admission, but still meet a minimum 70% admission average, you may apply to have our Indigenous Admissions Committee conduct a separate Indigenous admission assessment.
-Our committee includes a member from the faculty of application, the Admissions office and the Indigenous Education and Cultural Services office.
+If you self-identify as Indigenous (Status or Non-status First Nation, Inuit and/or Métis) and do not meet our competitive GPA for admission, but still meet a minimum 70% admission average, you may apply to have a separate assessment conducted by our Indigenous Admissions Committee.
+Our Committee includes a member from the faculty of application, the Admissions office and the Indigenous Education and Cultural Services office.

 Student Accessibility Services (SAS)